 Metal roofing materials are extremely lightweight compared to asphalt shingles.
 Metal is also a less fussy option than shingles for property owners who want a new look for their roofs.
 For these reasons, many property owners choose to have their formerly shingled roofs covered with painted or galvanized metal sheets.

 In some locations, it’s acceptable to have two layers of roof on one dwelling.
-Metal roofing in these areas is often layered over old asphalt shingles, yet the arrangement still meets code.
 This method reduces waste, adds additional thermal mass to the roof, and cuts down on damage to landscaping.